RyanSy/react-tic-tac-toe/README.md

 https://facebook.github.io/react/tutorial/tutorial.html

-Suggested improvements (from React tutorial):
+Suggested improvements done (from React tutorial):

 1. Display the move locations in the format “(1, 3)” in the move list.
 * added ```clicked``` array to state - values set via ```handleClick(i)```